Matthew 26

 [28] for this is My blood of the covenant, which is poured out for many for forgiveness of sins.

-Comments Matthew 26:27-28 “This is My blood of the covenant ... sins.”
-This blood of the new covenant refers to the moment when they pierced the Lord Jesus’ side.
-The Bible says that blood and water came out; the blood is for cleansing, but the water represents water baptism.
-When the water from His body dropped to the earth, it spread everywhere on earth.
-Therefore, you can be baptized in every part of the earth to be born again in the water of His blood, and that is why you need to be baptized.
-Blood represents cleansing; when His blood was poured out, the cleansing water was also poured out all over the world to wash all the sins of humans.
-We should think about why it is written that blood and water flowed out.
-We need to be baptized in the water so we can benefit from His blood cleansing.
+Comments Matthew 26:27-28 “This is my blood of the new covenant …” This blood of the new covenant refers to the moment when they pierced the Lord Jesus’ side.
+The Bible tells us that blood and water came out when they pierced Him; the blood is for cleansing, and the water represents water baptism (see John 19:34).
+When the water from His body dropped to the earth it spread everywhere on earth; therefore, you can be baptized in every part of the earth to be born again in the water of His blood, and that is why you need to be baptized.
+His blood represents the cleansing from sins: when His blood was poured out, it had the cleansing water poured out all over the world to wash away all the sins of humans through baptism in water.
+All humans should think about why it is written that the blood and water flowed out from His side.

 Q: When we have the Lord’s Supper, what kind of wine should we use?
-A: It just needs to be grape juice; the color does not matter.
-When they nailed the Lord Jesus, it meant they had pierced the nails through His flesh for the sins of the world; all the sins of the world stay under His wounds (the wounds cover the sins of the world).
+A: It must be grape juice, not wine; color makes no difference.
+When they nailed the Lord Jesus to the cross, it means that, for the sins of the world, they have pierced the nails through His flesh, and the sins of the world stay under His wounds; His wounds cover the sins of the whole world.

 [29] But I say to you, I will not drink from now of this fruit of the vine, until that day when I drink it fresh with you in My Father’s kingdom.

 Comments Matthew 26:29 This verse will take effect during the final judgment day, and it will take place on the parallel earth.
 The human eyes will see the parallel earth overlapping the old earth (for parallel earth reference, see Revelation 11:19).
-Don’t forget the Bible tells us that even the sun loses its shining; we don’t need the sun anymore at that time, the light of the Lord will be brighter and warmer than the sun we have now.
-All vegetation on the parallel earth is not the same as on this earth; it is completely different.
-Still, there will be some fruit of the vine, but not the vine of the earth, the vine of the parallel earth.
+Don’t forget the Bible tells us that even the sun loses its shining; we don’t need the sun anymore at that time; the light of the Lord will be brighter and warmer than the sun we have now.
+All vegetation of the parallel earth is not the same as on this earth; it is completely different, but there will be some fruit of the vine, but not the vine of this earth, the vine of the parallel earth.

 [30] And having sung a hymn, they went out to the Mount of Olives.

-Comments Matthew 26:30 This verse shows the way we should do: sing hymns to glorify the Lord, not songs of the world, but songs to glorify the Lord.
-The Mount of Olives is the place where the Lord always goes to glorify the Father.
-This is the personal time between the Father and the Son to have a conversation.
-The Lord Jesus always finds time to be with the Father, and all believers should find time to be in prayer.
-Glorify with your words and a heart that is singing; that voice goes loud; all believers should do as the Lord has been an example, singing and praying.
-In the Bible it mentions in many places about the Lord praying.
-If the Lord prays, how come humans do not do it?
-We have an example in the Bible; do so as a believer and follower of the Lord.
+Comments Matthew 26:30 This verse shows the way we should do: sing the hymn songs to glorify the Lord, not the songs of the world, but the songs to glorify the Lord.
+The Mount of Olives was the place where the Lord Jesus always went to glorify the Father; it was the personal time between the Father and the Son for conversation.
+The Lord Jesus always finds time to be with the Father, as all believers should find the time to be in prayer.
+Glorifying with the words and the heart that is singing, that voice goes loud; all believers should do as the Lord has been an example, singing and praying.
+In the Bible, in many places, it mentions the Lord Jesus praying; if the Lord Jesus prays, how come humans do not do it?
+We have an example in the Bible, do so as a believer and follower of the Lord.

 [31] Then says Jesus to them, All you will be offended in Me this night; for it is written, I will strike the shepherd, and the sheep of the flock will be separated.